MarteXcoin-documentation/Documentation/mining/index.rst

 Mining software
 ---------------

-The first step is to download the MarteXcore because all mine process occurs there.
+- The first step is to download the MarteXcore because all mine process occurs there.
+- Wait MarteXcore to fully sync.
+- Send the minimum of 5 MXT to a wallet in your MarteXcore.
+- Unlock your wallet (if it was locked) and leave your computer running 24h with an adequate internet connection.

 Configuration
 -------------

-You need a
+You do not need to configure your wallet.

 Testing
 -------

+You can test it using the test network.

 Masternode Mining
 =================